Dutch public transport

 Travelling by bus, tram or metro

-The principle operator of the bus, tram and metro (the RandstadRail) in The Hague region is HTM.
-Other bus and tram operators in The Hague region are Arriva and Connexxion.
+The principle bus, tram and metro operator (the RandstadRail) in The Hague region is HTM.
+Others are Arriva and Connexxion.
 Going to hotspots such as the city centre or Scheveningen by public transport is advised, as parking can be expensive and finding a parking spot can sometimes be hard.
 In The Hague, the city centre and Scheveningen can be easily reached by bus and tram.
 Plan your trip through 9292 or Google maps.

 How to use your OV card